UoMMScRobotics/SFR_Tutorials/docs/source/week09_tut_localisation.rst

     source ~/<YOUR_ROS_WS>/install/setup.bash
     ros2 launch example_gz_robot localisation.launch.py

-Once everything has loaded, you will immediately notice that the robot has not been localised in the map at all!
+Once everything has loaded, you will immediately notice in RViz (and the terminal) that the robot has not been localised in the map at all!
 This is because AMCL needs an initial guess, published on the ``/initialpose`` topic, consisting of a geometry_msgs/msg/PoseWithCovarianceStamped.

 It is diffcult to figure out the coordinates and orientation of the robot in the terminal.
 RViz offers a helpful ``2D Pose Estimate`` button, this allows us to put a large green arrow down approximately where the robot is, and set the orientation.
 This can be performed multiple times and AMCL will take a new guess each time, just in case the estimates are poor.